 How Long Should You Keep a Heating Pad on Your Neck?

-In most double-blind clinical studies (with positive results from thermal therapy) the subjects received 15-20 minutes of treatment, at least twice a week.
+In most double-blind clinical studies (with positive results from thermal therapy), the subjects received 15-20 minutes of treatment, at least twice a week.

 Infrared heating pads require less treatment time due to the deeper penetration into muscle tissues, but treatment is not limited.

-It is safe to use a neck heating pad for more than 20 minutes (up to 30 minutes) – every day – until the pain is significantly reduced.
+It is safe to use a neck heating pad for more than 20 minutes (up to 30 minutes) every day until the pain is significantly reduced.

 (See the list of studies at the bottom of the post)

-Can a Neck Heating Pad Relieve Headaches?
+Can a Heated Neck and Shoulder Wrap Relieve Headaches?

 Tense neck and shoulder muscles can trigger tension headaches.

-When you apply heat to relieve the tense muscles (on a medium setting) it loosens up these muscles and can quickly relieve tension headaches.
+When you apply heat to relieve the tense muscles (on a medium setting), it loosens up these muscles and can quickly relieve tension headaches.

 Thermal therapy is also a very effective stress reliever, which also contributes to headache and migraine relief.